nhsengland/datascience/docs/articles/posts/synthetic_clinical_notes_agent.md

 The de-identification is ordinary.

-No patient data leaves NHS.
-Rules strictly applies to ML/AI Engineering too.
+Patient data never leaves the NHS infrastructure under any circumstances.
+This policy strictly governs all ML/AI Engineering lifecycle stages, including testing, prototyping, and continuous learning purpose developments.

-In this example, I've chosen redaction (see [details](https://www.england.nhs.uk/long-read/redacting-information-for-online-record-access/)) for de-identifying the information what can then feed to Gen AI and LLMs.
+In this example, therefore, I've chosen redaction (see [details](https://www.england.nhs.uk/long-read/redacting-information-for-online-record-access/)) for de-identifying the information what can then feed to Gen AI and LLMs.

 My go-to model `gemini-2.5-flash` drafts compact eDischarge card based on NICE/NHS guidance that are pulled via Tavily.